w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 ### 1. Identifying which role you are

 In staking, you can be either a [nominator or a validator](#validators-and-nominators).
-As a nominator, you can nominate multiple validator candidates that you trust to help you earn rewards.
+As a nominator, you can nominate multiple validator candidates that you trust to help you earn rewards in DOTs.
 You can take a look at the [nominator guide](http://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-nominate/) to understand what you are required to do when the mainnet launches.
 Meanwhile, a validator node is required to be responsive 24/7, perform its expected duties in a timely manner, and avoid any slashable behavior.
 You can follow our [validator guide](http://wiki.polkadot.network/en/latest/polkadot/node/guides/how-to-validate/) if you want to run a validator in the current testnet.

 ### 2. Nomination period